-One way to lessen the chances of this happening in your home is by making your fireplace safer.
-Families, with young children especially, need to take fireplace safety seriously.
+One way to lessen the chances of this happening in your home is by making your fireplace area safer.
+Let’s get started!

 1. Baby-Proof the Edges

 While it’s common sense that young children can easily burn themselves, there are measures to be taken even when the fireplace isn’t in use.
 Kids that are just learning to walk, and even older children, take many spills.

 Start by softening the edges of your fireplace.
 A soft guard should do the trick.

 It’s relatively inexpensive to buy tubing that sits on the edge of your fireplace.
 Try to make the area as soft as possible without surrounding your fireplace with flammable objects.

 This way you have to worry less about someone falling and hitting their head on the sharp edge of your fireplace.
 It’s most necessary for wood-burning, brick fireplaces as opposed to gas-insert fireplaces.

 2. Install a Screen

 A fireplace should never be completely open to the rest of the home.
 Not only should your fireplace have doors (or a glass front for electric inserts), but it should also have screens.

 There’s a reason Christmas songs mention the crackle of the fireplace.
 Burning wood pieces pop out of the fireplace often.